jvbelenky/photompy/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] PyPi distribution
+- [ ] PhotometricData and AngleData objects (as opposed to lampdict and valdict dictionaries)
-- [ ] More flexibility in function inputs - pass either filename, or dict object, etc
+- [ ] Generate .ies files from an angular distribution table
-- [ ] Matrix manipulations - aim and rearrange input files
+- [ ] Type A and B photometry support
 - [ ] Dialux file (.ldt) support
 - [ ] More extensive write support